guibranco/GuiStracini.SDKBuilder/README.md

 ## Creating a new SDK

 To create a new SDK, first acquire the API endpoints, the objects (in out) properties and the authorization flow.
 **Currently, this package only supports basic authorization** (via HTTP headers, or JWT-like.
-OAuth/OAuth2 is not supported by default, but can be implemented by yourself or in a future version, let me know - via PR - if you make some progress on that!)
+OAuth/OAuth2 is not supported by default, but can be implemented by yourself or in a future version, let me know - via PR - if you make some progress on that!).

----

-## TODO

-Implement the missing methods